Logicify/mautic-advanced-templates-bundle/README.md

 ### Example 2: Rendering structured data

-Imaging you need to remind your prospect about incomplete purchase (abandoned cart feature).
+Imaging you need to remind your prospect about incomplete purchase (Abandoned Cart feature).

 We assume you have an integration with your e-commerce software which pushes cart information into Mautic contact entity in the custom field `cart`.

 Assume cart information is JSON and has the following format: